 Other descriptions are as follows: IM B3 = footed, IM B34 = C Face and footed.

-Our 71 frame to 160 frame motors have removable feet.
+Our 71 to 160 aluminum frame motors have removable feet.

 Yes, we do offer all brake motors with the option of a flange mount (63 to 160 frame): B5 and B14 - as well as increased and reduced flanges in both designs.

 All metric motors have a threaded hole inside the end shaft according to IEC standard.